-Also known as Socca, this clean eating chickpea flour flatbread is wonderful for almost any meal!
+This chickpea flour flatbread is also known as Socca, and it’s wonderful for almost any meal!

 Flatbread is wonderfully versatile.
 I’ve always enjoyed it.
 But the more I tweak and change my diet over time in order to make my body happy, the more I realize I just cannot handle many grains out there.
 It’s hard on my digestion and they spike my blood sugar.